sunmodza/brain-sembly/README.md

 # brain-sembly

 ### This project is a programming language that will be compiled into Brainfuck.
 Actually, I don't even know how it will be used.
+### Feel free contributing to this.
+Try reading the source code to understand how it works or find a way to ask me.

 ## More info update later